 The Compensation Committee operates pursuant to a written charter.
-A copy of the Compensation Committee's charter is available on our web site, [www.oldnational.com](http://www.oldnational.com), under the Investor Relations/Corporate Governance link.
-As required by the charter, in early 2012 the Compensation Committee reviewed the charter and conducted an annual performance evaluation, the results of which have been discussed with the Compensation Committee members and shared with the Company's Corporate Governance and Nominating Committee.
+A copy of the Compensation Committee's charter is available on our website, www.oldnational.com, under the Investor Relations/Corporate Governance link.
+As required by the charter, the Compensation Committee reviews its charter annually and conducts an annual performance evaluation, the results of which are discussed with the Compensation Committee members and shared with the Company's Corporate Governance and Nominating Committee.